Kecbm/blog-application/README.md

 - Ente in the shell: `python manage.py shell`

 - Initial migration for Post model: `python manage.py makemigrations blog`
+- See the SQL for the migration: `python manage.py sqlmigrate blog 0001`

 ## Annotations

 ### Chapter 1

+Page 24
+    - The migration initial for the Post model, contains the SQL for create the table in the databas and the index for the publish field

 Page 23
     - The on_delete parameter is used to delete the related objects when the parent object is deleted